Aasif200/FullStack/README.md

 o Submitting a new form
 o Retrieving a previously submitted form based on the username o Updating an existing form
 2. Database Connection: Implement a database connection for storing form submissions.
-This could be a SQL or NoSQL database, depending on your preference
+This could be MongoDB database